AEA Cygnet

 The Cygnet (or Aerodrome #5) was an extremely unorthodox early Canadian aircraft, with a wall-like "wing" made up of 3,393 tetrahedral cells.
-It was a powered version of the Cygnet tetrahedral kite designed by Dr Alexander Graham Bell in 1907 and built by the newly founded Aerial Experiment Association.
+It was a powered version of the Cygnet tetrahedral kite designed by Alexander Graham Bell in 1907 and built by the newly founded Aerial Experiment Association.

 Design and development

 Bell's experiments with tetrahedral kites had explored the advantages of utilizing great banks of cells to create a lifting body leading to the Cygnet I. On 6 December 1907, Thomas Selfridge piloted the kite as it was towed into the air behind a motorboat, eventually reaching a height of 168 ft (51 m).
 This was the first recorded heavier-than-air flight in Canada.
 While demonstrably able to fly as a person-carrying kite, it seemed unpromising as a direction for research into powered flight.
 It was difficult to control, and was in fact destroyed when it hit the water at the end of the flight.

 The following year, a smaller copy of the design was built as the Cygnet II, now equipped with wheeled undercarriage and a Curtiss V-8 engine.